narenparimi/nodeGrraphQL/README.md

-# express-graphl-postgres
-Demo code for a Express GraphQL Node.js and Postgres
+This is a sample project to develop a GraphQL API with Express + Node JS and setup connection between a PostgreSQL database and a GraphQL server.

-## Install dependencies
+# Install dependencies
 `npm install`

-## Start the server
+#Start the server
 `node server.js`